Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 Fast Casual

-Think Chipotle-style restaurants where you order at a counter but the food is a step up from fast food.
-These shops pay $10 to $20 plus meal reimbursement.
-Reports take a bit longer because you’re noting more details about food quality and presentation.
+Counter-service restaurants with a step up in food quality — think Chipotle-style.
+These dining mystery shops pay $10 to $20 plus reimbursement.
+Reports take a bit longer because you’re noting more about food presentation and quality.

 Casual Dining

-Full-service chain restaurants fall into this group.
-You’ll have a server, order from a menu, and stay for a full meal.
-These shops require more observation — greeting time, server knowledge, food timing, and more.
-Pay ranges from $15 to $30 with reimbursements typically covering $50 to $75.
+Full-service chain restaurants with a server, a menu, and a complete meal.
+These restaurant mystery shopping assignments require more observation: greeting time, server knowledge, food timing, upselling behavior.
+Pay ranges from $15 to $30 with reimbursements covering $50 to $75.

 Fine Dining

-The most complex restaurant mystery shops happen at upscale restaurants.
+The most involved dining mystery shops.
 You might spend two to three hours evaluating everything from the host’s greeting to the presentation of dessert.
-Reports are detailed and take time to complete.
-Reimbursements can reach $100 to $200 or more, though many fine dining shops pay reimbursement only — no extra fee.
+Reports are detailed.
+Reimbursements can reach $100 to $200 or more.
+Many fine dining assignments are reimbursement-only with no separate fee — the value is the meal itself.

 Restaurant Type Typical Fee Reimbursement Time Required